smilies-polito/NWN_CElegans_VPC_model/README.md

 # NWN\_CElegans\_VPC\_model

-This reposity contains a computational model of The Vulval Pre-cursor Cells (VPC) specification between the L3 and L4 stages of larval  development C. El-egans.
+This reposity contains a computational model of The Vulval Precursor Cells (VPC) specification between the L3 and L4 stages of larval  development in C. Elegans.

-The model is based on the use of Nets-Within-Nets Petri Nets formalism.
-Its goal is to show the potential of this formalism in the description and simulation of ontogentic processes.
+The model is based on the use of the Nets-Within-Nets Petri Nets formalism.
+Its goal is to show the potential of this formalism in the description and simulation of ontogenetic processes.

 For details refer to:
 <insert reference to paper on BioArxiv.